Second cancers after retinoblastoma

 - Breast cancer

 Because of the increased risk these children face, it’s important that they’re taught about other factors that might increase their risk of cancer as they get older.
-For example, sun exposure can increase the melanoma risk even further, and smoking increases lung cancer risk.
+For example, too much sun exposure can increase the risk of melanoma even further, and smoking can increase lung cancer risk, so avoiding these types of risk factors is very important.
+It’s also important to know what types of cancer screening tests these children might need as they get older.
 Of course, these children are also at risk of other cancers as they get older, just like children who did not have retinoblastoma.